FloatStepper/FloatStepper/README.md

 # FloatStepper

-Library for rigid body interaction with two phase flow.
+OpenFOAM extension module for fluid-rigid body coupling.

-Can also be used in single phase mode by setting alpha field to 1 internally and on boundaries.
+Works for two-phase flows and also in single-phase mode by setting alpha field to 1 internally and on boundaries.

-**FloatStepper** solves the added mass instability problem by calculating the added mass matrix of the rigid body and exploiting that in the updating of the body motion.
+FloatStepper solves the added mass instability problem by calculating the added mass matrix, $A$, of the rigid body and exploiting $A$ in the updating of the body motion.

+The basic idea is the following decomposition of the net force (and torque) on a body into an added mass term and everything else,

+$\mathbf F = \mathbf F_\textrm{other} - A\mathbf a$,

+where $\mathbf a$ is the body acceleration, and $\mathbf F_\textrm{other}$ contains all forces not proportional to $\mathbf a$.
+Inserting this into Newton's 2nd law, we have

+$M\mathbf a = \mathbf F_\textrm{other} - A\mathbf a \Rightarrow \mathbf a = (M + A)^{-1} \mathbf F_\textrm{other}$

+FloatStepper finds $\mathbf F_\textrm{other}$ by preceeding the actual time step by a test time step with zero body acceleration.\
+The added mass matrix components are numerically calculated as the force (and torque) per (linear and angular) acceleration of the body.

+A 15-minute presentation of FloatStepper from the 18th OpenFOAM Workshop can be found [here](https://youtu.be/Nn3Zl1jnr5U)

 With **FloatStepper** you no longer need outer correctors or acceleration relaxation to stabilise coupling.

+FloatStepper is not necessarily faster than the existing sixDoFRigidBodyMotion library in OpenFOAM, but should be more stable for light bodies in heavy fluids.

+In terms of code maturity it is at the proof-of-concept stage so users should expect (and report) bugs and also be willing to accept some syntax and API changes in future updates.

 ## Solver
 *floatStepper*